IndigoNakamoto/Litecoin-Knowledge-Hub/README.md

 *   Input validation for all user queries and API inputs.
 *   Protection against common web vulnerabilities (OWASP Top 10).
 *   Secure handling of API keys and credentials (not hardcoded).
-*   Ghost CMS authentication and authorization for content management.
+*   Strapi CMS authentication and authorization for content management.
-*   Webhook security for Ghost-to-RAG synchronization.
+*   Webhook security for Strapi-to-RAG synchronization.

 ## Documentation
 The project's core documentation is maintained in the `cline_docs/` directory: